peterhalpin/robustDIF/README.md

     ## $epsilon
     ## [1] 8.302e-08

-We can see that the first item exhibits DIF on both the intercept (i.e., it has a weight of zero).
+We can see that the first item exhibits DIF on the intercept (i.e., it has a weight of zero).
 The estimated scaling parameters are reasonable approximations of the data-generating values.
+Standard errors are available for the estimated scaling parameter but the main interest is to use them for testing DIF

 # “Stand-Alone” Wald Tests of DIF

-Inferences about DIF can also be made by following up `rdif` with stand-alone Wald tests of the item parameters.
-The stand-alone tests can be useful if one wishes to test for DIF using a different Type I Error rate than was used for estimation with `rdif`.
-Otherwise, the parameter-level tests provide the same inference as the weights in the `rdif` output (albeit in a more commonly used format).
+Inferences about DIF can also be made by following-up `rdif` with stand-alone Wald tests of the item parameters.
 To test each item parameter separately, use the function `rdif_z_test`:

 ``` r
 # Wald test of item intercepts